Whether the United Kingdom's national flag should be called 'the Union Flag' or 'the Union Jack' remains, to this day, a point of debate.

 On 14 July 1908, a statement was made on behalf of the Government in the House of Lords by the Earl of Crewe in reply to a question asking whether the full Union Jack could be flown on land by every citizen in the Empire.

 "I think it may fairly be stated... that the Union Jack should be regarded as the National flag, and it undoubtedly may be flown on land by all His Majesty's subjects."

 In June 1933, Home Secretary Sir John Gilmour again stated that the Union Jack was the national flag and might be flown by any British subject on land.

-Watch: The RAF unveiled a Typhoon this month, completed with Union Flag paintwork.
+Watch: The RAF unveiled a Typhoon in 2021, completed with Union Flag paintwork.